suffolklibraries/lgc/content/collections/events/winter-warriors-an-event-with-kevin-crossley-holland.md

     content:
       -
         type: text
-        text: 'A﻿ll are welcome to listen to Kevin Crossley-Holland speak about his book, Authur, The Always King.
-This beautiful book, illustrated by Chris RIddell has recently been shortlisted for the Mal Peet Children''s Award.'
+        text: "A﻿ll are welcome to listen to Kevin Crossley-Holland speak about his book, Authur, The Always King.
+This beautiful book, illustrated by Chris RIddell has recently been shortlisted for the Mal Peet Children's Award."
   -
     type: paragraph
     content: